sourav-bk/Golang/Topic/gRPC.md

 - #### The IDL (Interface Definition Language) and .proto file :

   g-RPC handels abstracting the complexity of client-server communication.
-It uses IDL(Interface Definition Language) which define .proto file.
+It uses IDL(Interface Definition Language) which written in .proto file.
 It's a simple "contract" for the server and client.
 Contents means Defines messages (data structures) and services (RPC methods).

 - #### Stubs: